 Report prediction market gains as miscellaneous ordinary income on Schedule 1 (other income) or Schedule C (if you are in the business of trading).
 This approach does not require taking a position on whether prediction markets are derivatives, gambling, or capital assets.

-Who it suits: Traders who prefer certainty over optimization.
+Who it suits: Traders who prefer lower classification risk over optimization.
 Traders with small to moderate net gains.
 Anyone not confident in defending a more aggressive position.
-This is what the majority of traders and CPAs are doing by default.

 High-volume traders who qualify as being in the "trade or business" of trading commodities may consider a Section 475(f)(2) election.
-This converts all gains and losses to ordinary (no capital loss limitations, no wash sale issues) and does not trigger self-employment tax.
-The election must be filed by the due date of the prior year's return.
-A 5-year lock-in applies under Rev. Proc.
-2025-23.
-This is untested for prediction markets but theoretically available if event contracts qualify as "commodities" under Section 475(e)(2).
-The taxpayer must independently meet the trader test from Higgins v.
-Commissioner (312 U.S. 212, 1941).
+This converts all gains and losses to ordinary treatment for eligible positions and may reduce capital loss limitation issues.
+Election timing is technical and generally must be addressed before the year at issue.
+This is untested for prediction markets and depends on whether the trader and contract facts fit Section 475.
+The taxpayer must independently meet trader-status requirements; sporadic activity is not enough.

 NJ-Specific Prediction Market Tax Rules